 Amounts that are constrained by the government’s intent to be used for a specific purpose and the intent to spend down fund balance to fund the next year’s projected deficit spending if this exists (discussed further under budgetary appropriation below)

-Neither nonspendable, restricted nor committed
+Neither nonspendable, restricted, nor committed

-Intent should be expressed by either the governing body itself or by a body (a budget or finance committee, for example) or official the governing body has delegated such authority to.
+Assignments of fund balance are created by the executive branch (the Governor, Budget Director, or other designee) for the State.
 The expression of intent does not have to be made prior to year-end as with commitments.

 Assigned fund balance should include fund balance in the General Fund intended for a specific use that is narrower than general purpose of the government.